Save £150 with: TRAVEL150

 Currency

-You'll pay in US dollars (USD) in Hawaii.
+In Hawaii, you pay in US dollars (USD).

 Currency